 Research, Internship and Fieldwork Opportunities

 The Earth Institute, Columbia University offers a wide array of support and research opportunities to students which complement their studies in sustainability and the environment.
-Undergraduate and graduate students are given many options for fieldwork and research during the academic year through internships, travel grants, undergraduate research assistantships, and the Millennium Villages Internship program.
+Undergraduate and graduate students are given many options for fieldwork and research during the academic year through internships, travel grants, and undergraduate research assistantships.
 We encourage students to share their work in these programs and others at the annual Earth Institute Student Research Showcase.

 For more information on any of these programs, please contact the Office of Academic and Research Programs at firstname.lastname@example.org.

 During the Fall and Spring semesters the Earth Institute sponsors 24 undergraduate research assistantships, giving Columbia and Barnard students a valuable chance to participate in hands-on sustainable development research on a range of projects with Earth Institute faculty and researchers.
 Some examples of projects include: researching the impact of temperature and precipitation on malaria transmission, identifying natural hazards and risk management strategies for the Dominican Republic, and researching the impacts of infrastructure improvements in rural Africa.
 The program provides students with a valuable opportunity to collaborate on substantive matters of inquiry while gaining meaningful insight into various fields of study and the research process as a whole.
 For more information on current projects and upcoming application deadlines, please click here.